-Deriving the most value from your assets all the while maintaining them in optimum condition is every asset owners challenge.
+Deriving the most value from your assets while maintaining them in optimum condition is every asset owner’s challenge.
 Over maintaining is costly, undermaintaining could be disastrous.
 Finding a balance between the two is no easy feat, but integrating condition-based monitoring into your maintenance program as a continuous service is one of the best places to start.

 Condition monitoring is a solution that places the power back in the hands of the asset owners, providing them with critical information on the condition of their assets.
 Having this information at hand enables the asset owner to make an informed decision on when and what maintenance should be performed or if component and asset have reached their end of life.
 It is undeniable that condition monitoring services are invaluable to the asset owner.

 Many of these services can be provided remotely and with technology advancing at eye-watering speed, more integrated remote solutions are becoming available.
 There are still monitoring activities that can only be performed on-site, such as an air leak survey to establish the source of monies lost into the air.
 These are mostly performed annually, ad hoc or at best every few months, for which the frequency might be sufficient.
 The question remains, for both remote and on-site condition monitoring services, what actions are taken to draw value from condition monitoring services?